IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/remediation.md

 10. After reboot, preferably sign in through the physical, hypervisor, or out-of-band console with a local administrator account.

-Based on the observed correlation between the repeated WNF family and Gateway-mediated RDS user sessions, it is advisable to perform cleanup with Gateway users disconnected and to avoid using a Gateway session for the maintenance work.
-A direct local console, hypervisor console, or out-of-band management session is preferred.
-A direct RDP session that does not traverse the Gateway may be lower risk, but this was not specifically validated during the investigation, so a local or console-based administrative session remains the recommended option.
+Based on the observed correlation between the repeated WNF family and Gateway-mediated RDS user activity, it is advisable to keep Gateway users disconnected during cleanup and avoid using a Gateway session for the maintenance work.
+A physical, hypervisor, or out-of-band console session is preferred.
+A direct RDP session that does not traverse the Gateway may be lower risk, but this was not specifically validated during the investigation.

-This is a precaution intended to minimize session-related activity while the key is being modified.
-It does not prove that RD Gateway itself is the writer.
+This is a precautionary recommendation: the investigation did not identify RD Gateway itself as the writer or establish that a direct non-Gateway RDP session would interfere with cleanup.

 ## Automatic registry backup